An Information-Geometric Approach to Artificial Curiosity: Invariant information rewards

 where, for notational simplicity we write $I_\alpha$ in place of $I_{f_\alpha}$.
 While $I_{\alpha\to 1}$ diverges, $I_{-1}\coloneqq I_{\alpha \to -1}$ converges to $-\log$.
-The distinctive geodetic property of $\alpha$‑information underlies a principled exploration–exploitation trade‑off, a fact that we will eventually prove.
+The distinctive geodetic property of $\alpha$‑information underlies a principled exploration-exploitation trade‑off, a fact that we will later prove.
 However, as we will now show, only strict concavity is required to ensure the invariance of $f$-information as an intrinsic reward in artificial curiosity---the fact which motivates our choice of definition.